postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/graphql.md

     ![Edit the API schema](https://assets.postman.com/postman-docs/graphql-schema-definition.jpg)

 1. Return to your **GraphQL** body.
 Select your schema from the dropdown list.
 You may need to refresh by selecting the refresh icon <img alt="Refresh icon" src="https://assets.postman.com/postman-docs/icon-refresh-v9-5.jpg#icon" width="14px">.
 1. Begin editing your query.
-Postman will now suggest autocomplete options from the data within your new GraphQL schema.
+Postman will suggest autocomplete options from the data within your new GraphQL schema.

 ![GraphQL autocomplete](https://assets.postman.com/postman-docs/graphql-autocomplete.jpg)